Frequently asked questions

 Do I need to advise the customer about amending an Electrical Safety Certificate (ESC) I have previously provided to them via eNotice?

 No, you do not need to separately notify the customer.
 However, when you amend a lodged ESC, you need to provide (in eNotice) the reason for the change - additional input fields are provided for this purpose.
 The customer is sent this information with the amended ESC.

 Rather than lodging an amended NOC, why can’t I simply ask the Network Operator or EnergySafety to alter their records?

 A lodged NOC is a legal document certified by a Nominee registered with the Electrical Contractor.
 Any change required to a lodged NOC can, likewise, be made legally only by a Nominee registered with the Electrical Contractor.

-I currently submit notices through ETIC.
-Will I need to change to eNotices?
+I currently submit notices through Western Power's ETIC system.
+Will I need to change to eNotice?

 ETIC users and Contractor Connect/SACs participants are not immediately impacted.
 You should continue to submit notices as usual using ETIC.

 Western Power will transition ETIC users to eNotice over a period of time so as to reduce any impact on electrical contractors.

 Western Power will contact electrical contractors directly to provide further guidance on how and when this will occur.
 It is likely to be early 2018.